 Understanding the nature of this developing sector of wellness is vital to Mindstream as a solution, and the insights gained will be useful to all sectors of society.

-Our current research project is comprised of two parts: an online survey and one-on-one interviews.
-Participants were sourced through social media, through direct online contact and through a collaboration with The Arthur Conan Doyle Centre, a mind-body-spirit centre in Edinburgh.
-The interviews are being conducted with participants from the survey throughout June.
+Research participants were sourced through social media, through direct online contact and through a collaboration with The Sir Arthur Conan Doyle Centre, a mind-body-spirit centre in Edinburgh.

 Research reveals that word-of-mouth is the strongest driver of information and referrals to mind-body-spirit resources, and it can be difficult to find credible information and the right provider for services.
 The majority of professionals are self-employed workers who are stretched with competing priorities of delivering their services and handling administrative tasks (marketing, technology, bookkeeping, etc.).
 Mind-body-spirit providers generally are certified in their specialties, and many do belong to professional associations, yet the public isn't educated on standards or certifying organisations so pros' credentials aren't recognized to their full potential.
 Objective measures aren't the only consideration, though: Referrals are the most powerful influencer to seeking mind-body-spirit solutions and booking professionals.